telerik/winforms-docs/editors/datetimepicker/raddatetimepicker-properties.md

 previous_url: editors-datetimepicker-basics-raddatetimepicker-properties
 ---

-# RadDateTimePicker Properties

 ## Properties

 The significant properties for __RadDateTimePicker__ are:

-* __Value__: This is the date selected from the picker and can be set in code or from the drop down calendar in the Properties window.
+* __Value__: This is the date selected from the picker and can be set in code or from the drop down calendar in the `Properties` window.

 #### Setting the value of RadDateTimePicker